 - The stitch window allows adjusting the result by changing its yaw, pitch, roll

-- In the crop view it offers auto complete, but it is very rudimentary; it will probably do a good job on sky or grass, but I will not push it too far
+- In the crop view, it offers to autocomplete, but it is very rudimentary; it will probably do a good job on the sky or grass, but I will not push it too far

 - The process is rather quick